magento/merchdocs/PURCHASE_ORDERS.md

 Companies can require approvals from one or more users in other roles.

-To require an approval, choose an approval role from the dropdown.
+To require an approval, choose the required approver(s) from the multi-select list.
-If this rule requires further approvers, click the 'Add additional approver' link, and choose the next approver role.

 ### Order Total